icl-utk-edu/web/hpl-mxp.org/rules.md

 to iterate with the approximate low-precision solution to compute a final solution and obtain the accuracy one would have achieved by LU decomposition in 64-bit floating-point arithmetic.
 The low-precision LU factors should be used as a preconditioner in the iterative algorithm.
+The lowest allowed precision is 16-bit floating-point (available in the recent IEEE 754 standard) because no analysis was performed for lower precisions.

 The benchmark should use the
 [HPL benchmark harness](https://www.netlib.org/benchmark/hpl/) with a modification of the matrix